-Thank you for choosing Synergy Global Technology, Inc. products.
-If you have any questions, please e-mail support@rackmountmart.com or call our tech support
+Thank you for using Synergy Global Technology Inc.products; if you have any question, please e-mail to sales@rackmountmart.com.
+We will answer your question as soon as possible.

-This manual is designed and written for users of the RAC261.
+This manual is designed and written for users of the RAC 142.
 Users should ideally be familiar and have some experience with RAID planning and data storage operations.
-However, this manual will provide instructions and education for those who have little or no experience in RAID to install and setup the RAC261.
+However, this manual will provide instructions and education for those who have little or no experience in RAID to install and setup the RAC 142.